 StyleTransfer.png

-Graph Neural Networks
+Graph Neural Networks and Transformers

 Taken from https://neo4j.com/developer-blog/demystifying-graph-neural-networks/